Thursday, March 29, 2012

 Review

 As you might call it, Mad Max on water, WATERWORLD had an excellent concept about Earth getting covered in water.
-One problem in the movie is that the storyline has several unexplained answers and even loose ends, including the ending.
+One problem in the movie is that the storyline is illogical and has several unexplained answers and even loose ends, including the ending.
 The sets, action scenes and music score by James Newton Howard are all tremendous, but Kevin Costner's performance as The Mariner was a fine job.
 I find the part where Costner's character turns his wee into drinking water very disgusting, and I should have known that Jack Black had a small role in the film.

 Star rating: (4/5) Good Movie